LH996 Frankfurt to Amsterdam (Business Class)

 A tray arrived with many wonders on it.
-Ok, it was a cold meats and cheese tray.
+Ok, it was cold meat and cheese tray.

 Frankfurt pudding in Vanilla custard.

 The cold cuts and cheese special were fresh and cold, but not impressive (and if you had paid for a business class flight, I would be disappointed with what is offered to you).
-The pudding was different – very apple and cinnamonly, offset by the vanilla custard.
-The packed chocolate would be useful in a later point of the weekend when I needed a nibble.
+The pudding was different – very apple and cinnamon, offset by the vanilla custard.
+The packed chocolate would be useful at a later point of the weekend when I needed a nibble.

 And some cola.
-Top tip: Normally Lufthansa serve coke from a bottle on top of the trolly.
-If you prefer your own little can of coke, its diet coke that’s the order of the day.
+Top tip: Normally Lufthansa serves coke from a bottle on top of the trolly.
+If you prefer your own little can of coke, it’s diet coke that’s the order of the day.

 The seat itself was.. a NEK seat.
 In other words, a bench that’s leather-covered.
 The only advantage is of course the spare seat next to you.

-The journey was a quick one, with clear down and additional drinks offered as required.
-I was needing to functional, I had some water.
+The journey was a quick one, with a clear down and additional drinks offered as required.
+I was needing to functional when I landed, I had some water.
 Sometimes, it’s good to be prepared.